-Have you thought about installing a water treatment system in your home?
-If not, did you know that in 2012, the Environmental Working Group (EWG) ranked San Diego 92nd in water quality out of 100 U.S. cities?
-The rankings were base on 3 factors:
+Did you know that in 2012, the Environmental Working Group (EWG) ranked San Diego 92nd in water quality out of 100 U.S. cities?
+The rankings were based on 3 factors:

 - Total number of chemicals detected since 2004